MaterializeInc/materialize/doc/user/content/transform-data/patterns/durable-subscriptions.md

 As a result, to guarantee that the data processing occurs only once after your application crashes, you must write the progress message `mz_timestamp` and all buffered data **together in a single transaction**.

-[^1]: Configuring indexes to retain history is not fully supported and is not recommended.
-Instead, consider creating a materialized view for your subscription query and configuring the history retention period on that view.